Central extensions, derivations, and automorphisms of semi-direct sums of the Witt algebra with its intermediate series modules: Central extensions

-Proposition \ref{prop: 2-cocycle splitting} does not hold when $\h$ is not abelian.
-This failure is most evident in the following situation: if $[w,w']$ were non-zero for some $w,w' \in \h$, then for $\Omega$ to be a 2-cocycle we would need
+where $\B_\g (\M)$ is the space of $\g$-invariant skew-symmetric bilinear forms on $\M$. \end{corollary} \begin{remark} Proposition \ref{prop: cohomology splitting} does not hold when $\M$ is endowed with a non-abelian Lie algebra structure.
+This failure is evidently seen when considering the case $n=2$ in the following situation: if $[w,w']$ were non-zero for some $w,w' \in \M$, $\Omega\in\extp^2(\g \ltimes \M)^*$ is a 2-cocycle only if

 for all $v \in \g$.
-This implies that $\OmegaGH$ and $\OmegaHH$ are not independent in general when $\h$ is not abelian.
-Consequently, the full cohomology space does not split into direct sums of vector spaces described by the proposition. \end{remark}
+In particular, $\restr{\Omega}{\extp^2 \M} \notin \B_\g(\M)$ in general.
+Consequently, the full cohomology space does not split into direct sums of vector spaces described by the proposition.
+In fact, in \cite[Proposition 1]{GaoLiuPei} and its proof, it is implicitly assumed that the module $V$ has an abelian Lie algebra structure.
+This result was also used in \cite{OvsienkoRoger}. \end{remark}

-Proposition \ref{prop: 2-cocycle splitting} implies that it suffices to compute the values of 2-cocycles on the basis elements $L_n, X_n$.
-Any 2-cocycle on $\W_X(\lambda)$ is a linear combination of one of the following types of cocycles:
+To formulate the cohomology splitting given by Corollary \ref{cor:H2 splitting} in terms of the generators of $\W_X(\lambda)$, we make the following definition.

 \begin{defn} A 2-cocycle $\Omega$ on $\W_X(\lambda)$ is called \begin{itemize} \item a \emph{Virasoro} cocycle if $\Omega (L_n, X_m) = \Omega (X_n, X_m) = 0$; \item an \emph{abelian} cocycle if $\Omega (L_n, L_m) = \Omega (L_n, X_m) = 0$; \item a \emph{mixing} cocycle if $\Omega(L_n, L_m) = \Omega (X_n, X_m) = 0$; \end{itemize} for all $n,m \in \ZZ$. \end{defn}